-Ok, some people will disagree with me saying that to really visit Rome, you would need 5 days, but being honest with you guys, I visited Rome in 3 days and it was more than enough for me.
-I managed to visit all tourist points, all points of interest in this period.
+Ok, some people will disagree with me saying that to really visit Rome, you would need 5 days, but being honest with you guys, 3 days in Rome was more than enough for me.

-I know that the city has so many attractions, but if you are a first-timer with shot time, don’t worry, the most important places in Rome can be visited in 3 days.
+I know that the city has so many attractions, but if you are a first-timer and can’t spend a week in Rome, don’t worry, the most important places in Rome can be visited in 3 days.
 You can always go back there if you wish to see the not so tourist areas.

 3 days in Rome for Beginners

-This price is for the normal ticket, not the skip the line ticket.
-I highly recommend you to buy the ticket online, you can buy it here, which includes the skip the line to Colosseum, and the other ruins around the Colosseum, otherwise, you will have to get in a line just to buy your ticket, then in another line to actually get inside, it can take up to an hour to get inside if you don’t buy your ticket in advance.
+This price is for the normal ticket, not skip the line ticket.
+I highly recommend you to buy the ticket online which includes the skip the line to Colosseum, and the other ruins around the Colosseum, otherwise, you will have to get in a line just to buy your ticket, then in another line to actually get inside, it can take up to an hour to get inside if you don’t buy your ticket in advance.

-The Roman Forum is actually a rectangular square surrounded by ruins of important government buildings.
-This used to be the center of the daily Roman life, it’s here that the market used to stand.
+The Roman Forum is a rectangular square surrounded by ruins of important government buildings.
+This used to be the center of the daily Roman life, it’s where the market used to stand.
 Besides, that’s the area where public speeches, criminal trial, and gladiator matches used to take place.

 Leaving the ruins areas and following the Via de Fiori, will lead you to Piazza Venezia, it got the name from the Palazzo Venezia, located in the corner of the square, nowadays the building houses the National Museum.